riapacheco/ri-reader-app/README.md

 ## Product Marketing

 ### Boilerplate Statement
-RiReader is a neural net powered application, for avid readers of physical books, that want to record key ideas with the least effort possible, build out thinking frameworks with a better intuitive understanding of what they're reading in the first place, and want to ensure that what they look at is useful.
+**RiReader** is a neural net powered real-world helper app, designed for fans of physical books that want to (1) record key ideas with minimal effort, (2) intuitively understand the content they're reading in a way that helps them fine-tune their own thinking framework; and (3) enables a confident understanding of what makes a good read "good", through a weighted scoring system that reflects their evolving preferences over time.

 ### Value Propositions
 #### Maximize Reading Flow Efficiency with Effortless Note-Taking
-Keep your reading session uninterrupted and capture notes ("passages") with ease with a neural net based OCR engine that captures text from your physical books right to the app even under relatively low-lit conditions.
+Keep your reading sessions uninterrupted by storing multi-line passages from your favorite books & research papers, captured by your smartphone's camera and the power of a neural net OCR engine that's been continuously fine-tuned (under Google's sponsorship) for over the past 27 years!

 #### Capture Key Ideas Intuitively
-Store passages, along with contextual notes and tags, to easily review important ideas and refresh each idea's impact every time you open the app.
+Store contextual notes, tags, and details with every book passage you capture, to easily review important ideas and refresh each idea's impact on the bigger picture every time you open the app.

 #### Think Bigger with Weighted Scoring
-Find out what's most important to _you_ with weighted book scoring you can adjust, covering the author's content organization, use of citations, use of emotion, and any other aspects that might impact the experience.
+Get to know what's important to _you_ with a weighted and flexible book scoring system, covering criteria that includes the author's organization of content, their use of examples, and much more.

 ---